vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/feed.md

 Atom and JSON are provided to provide more adaptations for Feed software.

-If possible, use RSS as first choise.
+If possible, use RSS as first choice.

 :::